 - Facilitate the exploration and synthesis of a range of perspectives and approaches.

 Examples of course design components that help achieve these goals include but are not limited to: preparation for research and creative opportunities; collaborative and team-based projects; problem-based learning; and critical exploration of digital technologies, methods, and culture.

 The Sophomore Journeys grant provides flexibility in the types of courses to be designed and offers course development stipends of $625 (half-unit course) or $1250 (full-unit course).
 In certain situations the grant may support teaching replacement costs to enable to instructor/faculty member to teach a new Sophomore Journeys course in place of one of their regular departmental/program courses.

-The deadline for submitting a proposal for sophomore seminars to be taught in spring of 2018 is October 1, 2017.
+The deadline for submitting a proposal for sophomore seminars to be taught in the spring of 2020 is September 25, 2019.